 Please visit the SA Government Financial Aid website for more information.

-South Australian customers can find out more about their eligibility and how payments will be made here.
+These credits will automatically appear on bills after 1 July 2025 and 1 October 2025.
+Find out more about eligibility and how payments will be made here.

 Not everyone is eligible for government assistance but sometimes you may need a little extra help.
 Non-government and or community assistance can be available through local community service providers such as a community welfare organisations or financial counsellors.